jboss-developer/jboss-developer-shared-resources/guides/CONTRIBUTING.md

         git rebase --continue
    * If there were conflicts, it is a good idea to test your changes again to make they still work.

-13. Push your local topic branch to your github forked repository.
+13. Push your local topic branch to your GitHub forked repository.
 This will create a branch on your Git fork repository with the same name as your local topic branch name.

         git push origin HEAD
-   _Note: The above command assumes your remote repository is named 'origin'.
-You can verify your forked remote repository name using the command `git remote -v`_.
+   _Note:_ The above command assumes your remote repository is named 'origin'.
+You can verify your forked remote repository name using the command `git remote -v`.
 14. Browse to the <topic-branch-name> branch on your forked Git repository and [open a Pull Request](http://help.github.com/send-pull-requests/).
 Give it a clear title and description.